 Her young sons – one almost 3, the other an infant – survived a potentially devastating car accident that her 2015 Honda CRV didn't because they were properly strapped into their car seats.

 “We were minutes from home,” she wrote in her Sept.
 26 Facebook post.
 “Another car slammed into us.
 You never think it will happen to you.
 My boys escaped without a scratch but the paramedics told me it could have been very different had I not taken the extra 2 minutes to be sure they were buckled correctly.”

 In fact, according to Safe Kids Worldwide, a nonprofit organization that works to help families and communities keep kids safe from injuries, reports that correctly used child-safety seats can reduce the risk of death by as much as 71 percent.
 However, three out of four car seats are not used or installed correctly, according to the organization.

-If you haven't already done so, make an appointment today with one of the number of agencies in Albany, Rensselaer, Saratoga and Schenectady counties that will inspect your child-safety seat at no charge.
+If you haven't already done so, make an appointment today with one of the number of agencies in Albany, Rensselaer, Saratoga and Schenectady counties that will inspect your child-safety seat.
 AAA Northway also offers car-seat inspections by appointment.

 We love our TSL Adventures kids and want them to stay safe.
 That starts with a properly installed car seat.

 This blog is for parents and educators to learn more about our organization.
 It's also the space where we share information of interest to parents.